James C. Kennedy: Educational and community outreach

 Recognized for his contributions to the community, Kennedy and his wife, Sarah, were awarded the Philanthropists of the Year by the Greater Atlanta Chapter of the Association for Fund-raising Professionals in 2003.
 In 2004, he was inducted into Georgia State University's J. Mack Robinson College of Business Hall of Fame.
 He established the Jim Kennedy Scholarship Fund to support children of Cox employees.
 The Fund annually awards ten scholarships valued at up to $40,000 each.

 Kennedy has also remained closely connected to his alma mater, the University of Denver.
-He has contributed to the university by serving as a member of DU's Board of Trustees.
-In 2008, Kennedy gave the University of Denver a ten-million-dollar gift to create the James C. Kennedy Institute for Educational Success in the Morgridge College of Education.
+He has contributed to the university by serving as a member of its board of trustees.
+In 2008, Kennedy gave the university a ten-million-dollar gift to create the James C. Kennedy Institute for Educational Success in the Morgridge College of Education.
 The purpose of this institute is to identify innovative and cost-effective means for promoting and sustaining the educational success of vulnerable children.